-The International Prostate Symptom Score (IPSS) was used to quantify participants' LUTS as mild (0-7), moderate (8-19) or severe (20-35) [28], and the Epstein Inventory (EI) to assess their sexual functioning [29].
-The EI was chosen as it included 4 elements of sexual function and no validated version of the International Index of Erectile Function (IIEF) existed in the local language Banyankole.
-Additionally, local investigators felt that the wording of the questions in the EI were culturally appropriate and suited to translation by the interviewers into Banyankole.
-The four EI elements specific to sexual function address (1) satisfaction with level of sexual activity or lack (scored from 0 [low] to 10 [high]), (2) frequency of sexual drive (scored from 1 [low] to 8 [high]), frequency of erections when sexually stimulated (scored 1 [low] to 6 [high]), and 4 change in sexual performance over the past year (scored 1 [poor] to 7 [best]) [26].
+The International Prostate Symptom Score (IPSS) was used to quantify participants' LUTS as mild (0-7), moderate (8-19), or severe (20-35),28 and the Epstein Inventory (EI) to assess their sexual functioning.29 The EI was chosen because it included four elements of sexual function and no validated version of the International Index of Erectile Function (IIEF) existed in the local language, Banyankole.
+Additionally, local investigators felt that the wording of the questions in the El were culturally appropriate and suited to translation by the interviewers into Banyankole.
+The four EI elements specific to sexual function address: 1) satisfaction with level of sexual activity or lack (scored from 0 [low] to 10 [high]); 2) frequency of sexual drive (scored from 1 [low] to 8 [high]); 3) frequency of erections when sexually stimulated (scored 1 [low] to 6 [high]); and 4) change in sexual performance over the past year (scored 1 [poor] to 7 [best]).26